-Algeria rejects 'colonialist thought' over French ties
+Algeria rejects 'colonialist thought' over historical ties with France

 Algeria's president called Saturday for an approach free of "colonialist thought" on historical issues between his country and France, in a message marking the 60th anniversary of a deadly Paris police crackdown.